duchangyu/view-and-data-npm/README.md

 - Request your own API keys from our developer portal [developer.autodesk.com](http://developer.autodesk.com).
 - Replace the credentials placeholders with your own keys in `config-view-and-data.js` or use ENV variables:

-        ConsumerKey: process.env.CONSUMERKEY || '<replace with your consumer key>',
+        ConsumerKey: process.env.LMV_CONSUMERKEY || '<replace with your consumer key>',
-        ConsumerSecret: process.env.CONSUMERSECRET || '<replace with your consumer secret>'
+        ConsumerSecret: process.env.LMV_CONSUMERSECRET || '<replace with your consumer secret>'

 - Set up the default bucket name defined by the `defaultBucketKey` variable.
 - Copy the file `config-view-and-data.js` to your server config directory.